futurice/field-ops-guide/field-ops-guide.md

 Minimum frequency for asking these questions is _every week_.

-### QUESTION: Does everyone know possible hard deadlines & why they exist?
+### Does everyone know possible hard deadlines & why they exist?

 **What is the criteria for "yes"?**

-Everyone has a shared understanding about deadlines that **must** be met.
-Emphasis on the word "must" - we have to know what are the actual _hard deadlines_ (such as a big advertisement campaign for the product starting next month) and which of the deadlines are _soft deadlines_ (such as the product owner having a holiday and it'd be nice to have the thing completed before that).
+Everyone has a shared understanding about deadlines that **must** be met, and knows what are the  actual _hard deadlines_ (such as a big advertisement campaign for the product starting next month) and which are _soft deadlines_ (such as the product owner having a holiday and it'd be nice to have the thing completed before that).
 What are the consequences of missing the deadline?

 **Why is this important?**

 Hard deadlines affect how the product owner and the project team should prioritize tasks and raise flags early if need be.
 It helps to know what things are essential for a successful execution.

-### QUESTION: Does everyone know how much time & budget is left?
+### Does everyone know how much time & budget is left?

 **What is the criteria for "yes"?**